eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 * **Call Termination:** When the call is over, your phone sends a signal to the network indicating that the call has ended.
 The network releases the frequency channel and time slot assigned to your phone.

-The quality of a call is dependent on factors like signal strength(the distance between a phone and the closest mast), interference, and the route it takes.
-If the signal is weak, the voice quality may be poor or the call may be dropped.
+The quality of a call is dependent on factors like signal strength(the distance between a phone and the closest mast), interference, and the length of the route it takes.
+If the signal is weak, the voice quality may be poor or the call may get dropped.

 All of the above is what happens when you make a call from one phone number to another, it's also almost the same thing that happens when a SMS(Short Message Service) is sent, with some underlying protocol difference, such as sim cards not requiring real time connection and that there is a holding area for sms, where messages are kept if the recipient is offline(maybe their phone is dead, or they are in an area with bad network coverage).